Beaches in the Andamans

 A perfect beach to watch the setting sun.
 This place has many food stalls as well where you can enjoy a few drinks and snacks while enjoying the sunset.
 If you want some alone time, then walk to the right side of the beach.

-Accommodation in Andaman Islands
+Accommodation in the Andaman Islands

 Port Blair